We are a voluntary Board of Directors representing the interests of our Members and wider community in Teignbridge.

 I’m a keen supporter of Community Energy and Sustainability.

-A first for TECs, as I will be the first woman board member!
+A first for TECs, as I am the first woman board member!

 After graduating he worked for many years at Bicton College as a senior lecturer across many subjects including business management and accounts.